cybercongress/go-cyber/docs/cyberd.md

 Original protocols of the Internet such as TCP/IP, DNS, URL and HTTPS brought a web into the point there it is now.
 Along with all benefits they has created they brought more problem into the table.
 Globality being a key property of the the web since inception is under real threat.
 Speed of connections degrade with network grow and from ubiquitous government interventions into privacy and security of web users.
 One property, not obvious in the beginning, become really important with everyday usage of the Internet: its ability to exchange permanent hyperlinks thus they would not break after time have pass.
 Reliance on one at a time internet service provider architecture allow governments censor packets is the last straw in conventional web stack for every engineer who is concerned about the future of our children.
 Other properties while being not so critical are very desirable: offline and real-time.
 Average internet user being offline must have ability to work with the state it has and after acquiring connection being able to sync with global state and continue verify state's validity in realtime while having connection.
 Now this properties offered on app level while such properties must be integrated into lower level protocols.

 The emergence of a [web3 stack](https://github.com/w3f/Web3-wiki/wiki) creates an opportunity for a new kind of Internet.
 We call it web3.
 It has a promise to remove problems of conventional protocol stack and add to the web better speed and more accessible connection.
 But as usually in a story with a new stack, new problems emerge.
 One of such problem is general purpose search.
 Existing general purpose search engines are restrictive centralized databases everybody forced to trust.
 These search engines were designed primarily for client-server architecture based on TCP/IP, DNS, URL and HTPPS protocols.
 Web3 create a challenge and opportunity for a search engine based on developing technologies and specifically designed for them.
 Surprisingly the permission-less blockchain architecture itself allows organizing general purpose search engine in a way inaccessible for previous architectures.

+## Adversarial examples problem

+[Conventional architecture of search engine](dura://QmeS4LjoL1iMNRGuyYSx78RAtubTT2bioSGnsvoaupcHR6.ipfs) where one entity process and rank all the shit suffers from one hard but very specific problem that still has not been solved even by brilliant Google scientists: [adversarial examples problem](QmNrAFz34SLqkzhSg4wAYYJeokfJU5hBEpkT4hPRi226y9).
+The problem Google acknowledge is that it is rather hard to algorithmically reason either this particular sample is adversarial or not independently on how cool the learning technology is.
+Obviously cryptoeconomic approach can change beneficiaries in this game effectively removing possible sybil attack vectors and removing necessity to make a decision on example crawling and meaning extraction from one entity to the whole world.

 ## Cyber protocol at `euler`